vvlooking/research-impact/website/analyze-data-productivity.md

 - [ ] Calculate the number of documents by authorship order (i.e., sole, first, and last author)

 ## Author Indexes
 Identify the researcher's i10-index using their Google Scholar profile.
 Calculate the researcher's h-index, g-index, and m-index using the script below.
-Update the file path for 'file_path_to_standardized_dataset.xlsx` and specify the researcher's name in the variable, `researcher_name <- LAST NAME INITIAL`.
+Update the file path for `file_path_to_standardized_dataset.xlsx` and specify the researcher's name in the variable, `researcher_name <- LAST NAME INITIAL`.

 ```r
 # Load libraries